Table of Contents

 “My garage was at maximum capacity — we couldn’t even fit another person in there.
-I could have leased a warehouse somewhere and grown into the space, but with the seasonal nature of our business, meaning we’d have to scale up our fulfillment and workforce every year, I knew I had to find a 3PL partner.”
+I could have leased a warehouse somewhere and grown into the space, but with the seasonal nature of our business, meaning we’d have to scale up our fulfilment and workforce every year, I knew I had to find a 3PL partner.”

 Noel Churchill, Owner and CEO of Rainbow OPTX

-Warehousing vs. Storage
+Warehousing vs. storage

 The line between warehousing and storage is semantically blurry.
 Yes warehouses are for storage, however they are stored with the intent to sell, and most warehouses are very high-volume and fast paced places with product being moved constantly.

 Storage would mostly refer to non-commercial assets and liabilities being put away for safekeeping.
 Think of a storage unit.
 People put all the stuff that can no longer fit in their garage into their storage unit because their garage is full with other stored goods, all of which most likely has the intent to be kept long term.

 Warehousing logistics is at the core of any business that sells physical goods.
 A few of the most important elements of warehousing logistics include, warehouse management, warehousing services, operations, and warehouse management systems.

 Warehouse management is the strategic day-to-day running of operations in a warehouse to promote, improve, and ensure operational excellence.
 Managing a warehouse means overseeing all staff, training, inventory, equipment, safety and security, relationships with shipping carriers, warehouse slotting, and other moving pieces.